Williams Field High School: Winter drumline

 In 2012, the Williams Field Drumline took 3rd place in the 2012 WGAZ State Championship.

 In 2013, the Williams Field Drumline took 5th place in the 2013 WGAZ State Championship.

 In 2014, the Williams Field Drumline took 2nd place in the 2014 WGAZ State Championship scoring 89.60.

 In 2015, the Williams Field Drumline took 3rd place in the 2015 WGAZ State Championship.

 Football

 In 2010, the varsity football team finished runner-up in the 4A Division II state championship, losing in a major upset to 13th-seed Thunderbird High School.

 In 2014, Williams Field finished runner-up once again, yet this time losing in the Division III state championship to 1st-seed Saguaro High School.

-In 2016, Williams Field had an undefeated season, going 14-0—claiming the 5A state championship trophy, winning 14-6 against 5th-seed Centennial (Peoria).
+In 2016, Williams Field had an undefeated season, going 14-0—claiming the 5A state championship trophy, winning 14–6 against 5th-seed Centennial (Peoria).

+In 2019, Williams Field finished the season 12-2 claiming the 5A state championship trophy yet once again.
+This time defeating city rival Campo Verde 19–0 with the game being played at Sun Devil Stadium.